Jon Cavalier

 Overview

-The Dunes Course, long in the shadow of its big brother Shore Course (ranked 62nd), was originally routed by Seth Raynor, who died before construction.
+The Dunes Course, long in the shadow of its big brother Shore Course (ranked 55th), was originally routed by Seth Raynor, who died before construction.
 It was completed by Robert Hunter, a partner to Alister MacKenzie (who did not participate in the work), and Raynor's ideas for the greens were altered before they were even built.
 In the 1990s, Rees Jones remodeled the course and reshaped holes to mimic the Raynor look, to mixed reviews.
 In 2016, Tom Fazio was brought in to make the Dunes as appealing to members as the gorgeous Shore Course, though it was former associates Tim Jackson and David Kahn who conceived of and carried out the details of the plan to give the Dunes a MacKenzie look.
-Sandscapes now frame most holes, fairways now zigzag around jagged bunkers and nearly all the greens are oriented diagonal to lines of play.
-The Dunes Course now lives up to its name.
+Sandscapes now frame most holes, fairways now zigzag around jagged bunkers and nearly all the greens are oriented diagonally to lines of play.
+The Dunes Course now lives up to its name—and its current ranking is the highest in the history of our list.

 About